 KeySetIndexis preferable when set items have relatively short serialization and need to be iterated in a deterministic order.

-ValueSetIndexis a better match for complex items or items that needs to be looked up by a hash.
+ValueSetIndexis a better match for complex items or items that need to be looked up by a hash.

 ProofListIndex support updating by index and